At a Glance - Complicated Equations

 As Avril Lavigne would ask: Why do you have to go and make things so complicated, algebra?

 Good question, Avril.
 The truth is that we live in a complicated world, so many of the equations we use are also complicated.
 We can hardly expect to be able to understand a concept as intricate as nuclear fission with equations as simple as x = 3y.
-If it were that easy, we wouldn't just need to worry about Iran's nuclear capabilities...we would also need to keep a wary eye on every middle schooler with an algebra textbook.
+If it were that easy, we wouldn't just need to worry about Iran's nuclear capabilities...we'd also need to keep a wary eye on every middle schooler with an algebra textbook.
 The world would be a scary place.

-Lucky for you, we know those tricks—and we are eager and willing to share them with you.
+Lucky for you, we know those tricks—and we're eager and willing to share them with you.
 We only ask that you exercise caution when thinking about defusing a gravy grenade anywhere.
 You may be trying to be cool, but you look like a fool to us.
 (Ah, the early 2000s, when musical lyrics were indistinguishable from Shakespearean poetry.)